Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 manager or chief architect new problems are too complex to take on without a lot of guiding opinions.

 ### Solving our Goldilocks problem
-Once we admit we're facing a "just right" kind of choice, we should know that off the shelf solutions won't work.
+Once we admit we're facing a "just right" kind of choice, we know off the shelf solutions won't work.
 If you are not willing to experiment with software methodology then you will end up with a lot of cold oatmeal and burnt tongues.
 The process and tools that work for papa or mama bear don't necessarily suit you.